This article originally appeared on VICE Canada.

 Wyonch told VICE the supply shortage amounts to part of the growing pains of legalization.
 In the meantime, she said it will take years to eliminate the black market—one of the primary goals the government has cited for legalization cannabis.

-“LPs basically need to grow as much weed possible,” and the government shouldn’t stand in their way, she said.
+“LPs basically need to grow as much weed as possible,” and the government shouldn’t stand in their way, she said.

 Follow Manisha Krishnan on Twitter.